North Picene language

-North Picene, also known as North Picenian or Northern Picene, is a supposed ancient language, which may have been spoken in part of central-eastern Italy.
-The evidence for the language consists of four inscriptions dating from the 1st millennium BC, three of them no more than small broken fragments.
+North Picene, also known as North Picenian or Northern Picene, is a supposed ancient language that may have been spoken in part of central-eastern Italy; alternatively the evidence for the language may be a hoax, with the language never having existed.
+The evidence for the language consists of four inscriptions apparently dating from the 1st millennium BC, three of them no more than small broken fragments.
 It is written in a form of the Old Italic alphabet.
 While its texts are easily transliterated, none of them have been translated so far.
 It is not possible to determine whether it is related to any other known language.
 Despite the use by modern scholars of a similar name, it does not appear that North Picene is closely related to South Picene, and they may not be related at all.
 The total number of words in the inscriptions is about 60.
 It is not even certain that the inscriptions are all in one language.
-Recent study of the techniques used on the stone and other considerations have led to the conclusion that all supposed North Picene inscriptions are in fact forgeries performed in the 1800s.